kmac1723/JS-Roguelike/Readme.md

     This could be a good place to start when looking to progress with the project.

 CURRENT STATE:
+  A title screen, play screen, and win and lose game over screens.
-  Generates a multi-level cave system
+  Randomly generates a multi-level cave system
-  Player character that moves and attacks, and can travel between levels.
+  Player character that moves and attacks, and can travel between levels and dig
-  Fungus that clones itself
+    through walls.
+  Enemies that randomly move and attack the player, and a fungus that clones itself.
-  Only renders tiles within player radius of sight, and previously explored.
+  Only renders tiles and entities within player radius of sight, and renders previously
+    explored tiles in gray.
   Messaging system that displays player health and combat messages.
+  Items that sit on dungeon floor.

 POSSIBLE IMPROVEMENTS:
   Visible tiles are checked and stored in a hashmap.
 There are faster methods to do this.
+  Refactor display elements to handle screen resizing and different devices.
+Also expose
+    game parameters and messages to other html elements for finer GUI formatting.

 Tutorial series: http://www.codingcookies.com/2013/04/01/building-a-roguelike-in-javascript-part-1/